rsyslog/rsyslog/source/historical/stunnel.rst

 is a good starting point.

 You also need to install rsyslogd on both machines.
 Do this before starting with the configuration.
-You should also familarize yourself with its configuration file syntax, so that you know which actions you can trigger with it.
+You should also familiarize yourself with its configuration file syntax, so that you know which actions you can trigger with it.
 Rsyslogd can work as a drop-in replacement for stock `sysklogd <http://www.infodrom.org/projects/sysklogd/>`_.
 So if